Category: Sculptures

 Penobscot Chief and Shaman

 “Their food is whatever they can get from the chase and from fishing for they do not till the soil at all.
-In the month of February until the middle of March is the great hunt for beavers, otters, moose and bears and for …
+In the month of February until the middle of March is the great hunt for beavers, otters, moose and bears …

 Continue reading